-The grant recipient must consult with the Special Education Services Division prior to submitting any expenditure for this purpose.
+The grant recipient must consult with the Special Education Department prior to submitting any expenditure for this purpose.
 These expenditures will not be approved without prior consultation with your grant coordinator.

-All requests to use funds for Facility Acquisition and Construction will be reviewed by using the following criteria:
+All requests to use funds for facility acquisition and construction will be reviewed by using the following criteria:

 - 1. Funds are used only to pay the excess costs of providing special education and related services to children with disabilities. - 2.
 Funds are used to supplement state, local, and other federal funds and not to supplant such funds. - 3.
-Funds are not used to reduce the level of expenditures for the education of children with disabilities made by the local educational agency from local funds below the level of those expenditures for the preceding fiscal year. - 4.
+Funds are not used to reduce the level of expenditures for the education of children with disabilities made by an LEA from local funds below the level of those expenditures for the preceding fiscal year. - 4.
 Funds are used to coordinate this act with other local, educational service agency, state, and federal school improvement efforts in order to ensure that such children benefit from such efforts and that special education can become a service for such children rather than a place where they are sent. - 5.
 Funds are used to provide appropriate special education and related services and aids and supports in the regular classroom to such children whenever appropriate.

-Additional information about using IDEA Part B funds for construction.
+Additional information about using IDEA Part B funds is available on the ISBE IDEA